 Before you drag your Christmas tree to the curb for trash pickup, think about recycling it by turning it into nutrient rich mulch for your yard and garden.

 My husband never wanted to make mulch out of the Christmas tree but when he saw all the mulch that he got that was free of charge he realized it was a great savings.
-We did not need to buy mulch in the spring for our gardens or for around our trees or shrubs.
+My husband collected all of our neighbors trees that were put out for the trash and by doing this we had enough Christmas tree mulch for our gardens and for our trees or shrubs.

 There is some work in getting your tree ready for the wood chipper.
-But before you remove all of the branches call your areas recycling center to see if they can chip the whole tree.
+But before you remove all of the branches call your areas recycling center to see if they can chip the whole tree for you.
 If not do the following;

-2. Call a buddy to see if you can borrow their wood chipper if none is available then take your Christmas tree branches to a recycling place that makes yard and garden mulch free of charge.
+2. Call a buddy to see if you can borrow their wood chipper if none is available you may be able to rent one for the day or take your Christmas tree branches to a recycling place that makes yard and garden mulch free of charge.

-3. Use the trash bin to collect your mulch and then cover your garden beds or encircle your shrubs and trees with the fragrant and nutrient rich mulch.
+3. Use the trash bin to collect your mulch.
+Then apply the mulch to your garden beds or encircle your shrubs and trees with the fragrant and nutrient rich mulch.